-He’s rescued and shepherded by henchmen of the Polyp, god of the watery realm they call “heaven.”
+He’s rescued and shepherded by henchmen of the Polyp, god of the oceanic world they call “heaven.”
 A series of encounters unfolds between Lyle and the monstrous, seductive god, who gradually reveals his grandeur and mysterious purpose.

 Lyle is horrified at first but soon finds himself falling for the Polyp, and the potent and bizarre creative potential he represents . . .

-Whimsical and outlandish but also timely and dead serious, Arms from the Sea plunges into imagined realms of possibility, pointing to what it might mean to redeem a desolate world.Download the entire book as PDF
+Whimsical and outlandish but also timely and dead serious, Arms from the Sea navigates allegorical realms of possibility, pointing to what it might mean to redeem a desolate world.Download the entire book as PDF

 About the Book